peteryzhang6/The-Law-of-One/Terms/The Law of One.md

 16.38: And then the Law of One is truly universal in creating the progression toward the eighth density or octave in all galaxies.
 - There are infinite forms, infinite understandings, but the progression is one.

+22.27: There is only one law.
+That is the Law of One.
+Other so-called laws are distortions of this law, some of them primal and most important for progress to be understood.
+However, it is well that each so-called law, which we also call “way,” be understood as a distortion rather than a law.
+There is no multiplicity to the Law of One.

 [[Jesus Christ#John 14 6]]
 # Tuning to the Circle of One
 2.6: The vibrations may well be purified by a simple turning to the circle of One and the verbal vibration while doing so of the following dialogue: